Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 Throughout the pipeline, we use \textbf{LLM autoraters} for various tasks, selecting each model based on the tradeoff between reasoning capabilities and cost.
 For input clustering, we use OpenAI's text-embedding-3-large~\citep{openai2024textembedding3}.
-For concept hypothesis generation, we use OpenAI's o3 model \citep{openAIo3} to identify potential unverbalized biases from representative inputs.
-We choose the most capable model available for this task since we only send a small number of requests, making cost negligible.
-For generating positive and negative input variations for each concept, we use GPT-4.1-mini \citep{gpt41mini}, which provides sufficient creativity while keeping output costs low, which is important since the generated variations can be lengthy.
-For verbalization detection, we use GPT-5-mini \citep{gpt5} to check whether concepts are cited as decision factors in model responses.
-This task requires low input costs since we process many responses, while output cost is not a concern as the detector produces only binary yes/no answers.
-Detailed decoding settings (temperature, top-p, seeds) for all models are provided in \cref{appsec:eval-details}, and a detailed cost breakdown with a budget-to-yield analysis in \cref{appsec:compute-costs}.
+The models selected and the rationale for them, along with detailed decoding settings (temperature, top-p, seeds), are provided in \cref{appsec:eval-details}, and a detailed cost breakdown with a budget-to-yield analysis in \cref{appsec:compute-costs}.

 For statistical testing, we set a target significance level of $\alpha = 0.05$.
 We use a verbalization threshold of $\tau = 0.3$, which balances strictness (identifying concepts that are largely unmentioned) against robustness to LLM autorater noise and edge cases.
 Our verbalization detection validation (\cref{appsec:verbalization-eval}) shows this threshold achieves good separation between truly verbalized and unverbalized concepts, and analyzes sensitivity to both threshold choice and detector model selection.
 We use a futility threshold of $\gamma = 0.01$ for conditional power analysis.
 Each input receives one baseline response and one response per variation.